kristianmandrup/LiveScript/README.md

 See [wiki](https://github.com/kristianmandrup/LiveScript/wiki) for more info.

 The `src` folder contains all the source files which make up the LiveScript lexer and parser.
-The main `src` folder is for LiveScript that is *ES5* compatible.
-The sub-folder `src/es6` contains the source files for *ES6* (harmony) LiveScript, currently under development.

-The `lib` folder contains the compiled javascript files for all the ls files in the source folder `src` including for ES6 which are compiled to `lib/es6`.
+The `lib` folder contains the compiled javascript files for all the ls files in the source folder `src`

-In order to change the src files and have them reflected in lib:
+### Compile src files

 Run the following, which watches, compiles and outputs ls files from `src` and outputs compiles js files in `lib`

 `lsc -wco lib src`

+### Build ES6 parser

 To build the ES6 "experimental" parser run:

 `$ slake build-es6:parser`

-See the `Slakefile`.
-Tasks have been added for ES6 that target the es6 specific source and destination folders
+### Slake file

 `slake` is a simplified version of [Make](http://www.gnu.org/software/make/) ([Rake](http://rake.rubyforge.org/), [Jake](http://github.com/280north/jake)) for LiveScript.

+Tasks have been added to the `Slakefile` for ES6.
+These tasks target the es6 specific source and destination folders.

+- compile-es6

 See the `lib/slake.js` file.